Lrom-ux/Lrom-ux/README.md

 ## Hi there 👋 My name is Lesther
 - 🔭 I’m currently working on roadmap c++
 - 🌱 I’m currently learning C++
-- ⚡ Fun fact: this is my first time editing a readme file sooo sorry for been a little simple with the formats and emojis, in my journy learning about programing i will make this better.
+- ⚡ Fun fact: this is my first time editing a readme file sooo sorry for been a little simple with the formats and emojis, in my journey learning about programming i will make this better.
 - 📫 How to reach me: lesther.orozconi@gmail.com
 <!--
 **Lrom-ux/Lrom-ux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.